openmv/tensorflow-lib/README.md

 # tensorflow-lib #
-TensorFlow package for Cortex-M4 and Cortex-M7 CPUs with hardware floating point.
+TensorFlow package for Cortex-M0-Plus, Cortex-M4, Cortex-M7, and Cortex-M55 CPUs.

 Instructions for building
 =========================